🔥 Chart analysis for cryptocurrencies: how to read forecasts!

-Take a look at the example we just referred to.
+Look at the example we just referred to.

 If the price continues to deteriorate, what can we predict next?
 We have the red wick from the $ 6.000 candle as the next measurement point.
 If we were to create a chart using the candle as the bottom trend line, we would likely see a retest of the $ 6.000 lows very soon.

-If this triangle is not confirmed, the course will not be able to prove its reversal and the handle will be aborted.
+If this triangle is not confirmed, the course will not be able to prove its reversal and the handle formation will be aborted.
 When that happens, the low retest of $ 6.000 makes sense as the downward momentum of the broken handle is pointing down.

 It's been a while since we saw an ascending triangle on the weekly chart.

-This triangle is very interesting as the breakout happened just before the market went mad.
+This triangle is very interesting as the breakout happened just before the market went crazy.
 It played out perfectly back then.
 Bitcoin day traders seriously feared a major crash, but - after the $ 3.000 surge - the lows kept getting higher.

 Double Bottom (bullish) & Double Top (bearish)